-- iii.
+iii.
 The extent to which the SEA will use funds it reserves to identify and engage 1) students who have missed the most in-person instruction during the 2019-2020 and 2020-2021 school years; and 2) students who did not consistently participate in remote instruction when offered during school building closures.

-The MSDE's funding set-asides for ARP ESSER II and III, indicating priority initiatives for the State, including funding specifically for summer learning and enrichment programs, were presented and approved by the Maryland State Board of Education (State Board) on May 25, 2021 (see ESSER State Set Aside_5.25.21). - 3.
-Evidence-Based Comprehensive Afterschool Programs: Describe how the SEA will use the funds it reserves under section 2001(f)(3) of the ARP Act (totaling not less than 1 percent of the State's total allocation of ARP ESSER funds) for evidence-based comprehensive afterschool programs (including, for example, before-school programming), and ensure such programs respond to students' academic, social, emotional, and mental health needs.
-The description must include: - A description of the evidence-based programs (e.g., including partnerships with community-based organizations) the SEA has selected, and the extent to which the SEA will evaluate the impact of those programs; The MSDE will release an ESSER Afterschool Program Request for Proposal (RFP) in July 2021 to solicit grant applications from competition implemented over three years, culminating in August 2024.
-The MSDE will grant awards to support the creation of after school learning centers to provide academic enrichment opportunities during after school hours for children, particularly students who attend high-poverty and low-performing schools.
-The programs will assist students to meet or exceed State and local student standards in core academic subjects: such as reading and math, and offer students a broad array of enrichment activities that can complement their regular academic programs.
+The MSDE's funding set-asides for ESSER II and III, indicating priority initiatives for the State, including funding specifically for summer learning and enrichment programs, were presented and approved by the State Board on May 25, 2021 (see ESSER State Set Aside_5.25.21).
+All programs are designed to reach out and support these students.

+- 3. Evidence-Based Comprehensive Afterschool Programs: Describe how the SEA will use the funds it reserves under section 2001(f)(3) of the ARP Act (totaling not less than 1 percent of the State's total allocation of ARP ESSER funds) for evidence-based comprehensive afterschool programs (including, for example, before-school programming), and ensure such programs respond to students' academic, social, emotional, and mental health needs.
+The description must include: - i.
+A description of the evidence-based programs (e.g., including partnerships with community-based organizations) the SEA has selected, and the extent to which the SEA will evaluate the impact of those programs;

+The MSDE will release an ESSER Afterschool Program Request for Proposal (RFP) in July 2021 to solicit grant applications from LEAs and community-based agencies to develop or enhance afterschool programs.
+The RFP will be a competitive grant competition implemented over three years, culminating in August 2024.
+The MSDE will grant awards to support the creation of afterschool learning centers to provide academic enrichment opportunities during afterschool hours for children, particularly students who attend high-poverty and low-performing schools.
+The programs will assist students to meet or exceed State and local student standards in core academic subjects, such as reading and math, and offer students a broad array of enrichment activities that can complement their regular academic programs.
 Community-based agencies and LEAs will develop partnerships to provide academic and enrichment services to ensure students' academic, social, emotional, and mental health needs are being addressed.